 - how long the structure or activity will be located within the state-controlled road corridor

-- what access to the state-controlled road will be necessary.
+- what access to the state-controlled road is needed

 - construction material